 7. I Never Want to Go Back to a “Proper Job”

 I honestly can’t imagine commuting to work now, it seems like a huge waste of time.
 The idea of working for someone else seems awful and the thought of having to follow procedures and ask permission before following up an idea, is horrendous.
-The trouble with working from home is that it makes the idea of going out to work unfathomable.
+The trouble with working from home is that, despite the occasional stress, it makes the idea of going out to work unfathomable.
 Fingers crossed I’m able to keep working from home until retirement!